Rahona-Hosting/secrets/README.md

 ## 🔒 Security

-If you discover any security-related issues, please email security@rahona-hosting.com instead of using the issue tracker.
+If you discover any security-related issues, please email security@rahona-hosting.com.

 ## 🙏 Acknowledgements